Share this articleFeatured in This Article

 Tree swallows are ingesting various types of pesticides through their insect diet, even when they don’t live near large industrial farms where the chemicals are most prevalent.

-“There is strong potential for cascading effects [on the ecosystem],” said Fanie Pelletier, a biology professor at the University of Sherbrooke in Quebec and one of the authors of a study published recently in Ecological Applications tracking how much of the pesticides the birds might be ingesting.
+“There is strong potential for cascading effects ,” said Fanie Pelletier, a biology professor at the University of Sherbrooke in Quebec and one of the authors of a study published recently in Ecological Applications tracking how much of the pesticides the birds might be ingesting.

 Pelletier and her colleagues were studying the reasons for a decline in tree swallows (Tachycineta bicolor) observed by birders in southern Quebec.
 The researcher wondered if the pesticides used on farms in the area might be responsible, as other studies in Europe and North America had found that agriculture affected tree swallow numbers.